samclothier/braintracer/README.md

 │   ├── DatasetName2
 ```

 `SignalChannelName` and `BackgroundChannelName` should be folders containing the images that make up the stack.

 Usage:
 • Open Anaconda Prompt
 • Type `bt.bat`
 • Follow the instructions in the terminal
 • Play with your results and save figures within Jupyter Notebook!

+---
+If you don't have access to any raw data, you can use the sample data provided.
+Set up everything as above bar the DatasetName directories and contained files.
+Attempt to run `bt.bat` in the terminal once, so that the atlas and other files can be organised correctly.
+Move the sample data files into the `braintracer\cellfinder\` directory.
+You should then be able to explore this data with the bt_visualiser.ipynb notebook with `jupyter notebook`